Battle of Cambrai (1918): Aftermath

 Although the capture of Cambrai was achieved significantly faster than expected, German resistance northeast of the town stiffened, slowing the advance and forcing the Canadian Corps to dig in.

 The British soldier Arthur Bullock recounts entering Cambrai after it had been taken and the Front had moved to a ridge beyond.
 He describes the continued repulsion of the German forces, with "masses of troops being deployed and withdrawn to a strict timetable", and recorded that "what made the heart beat faster was the sound of music – the battalions were marching in with bands playing".
 He recalled that over half a million men could be seen from one position: "It was a spectacle on a grand scale, of irresistible military might operated on a clockwork basis with an assurance and buoyancy of spirit which baffles description".
-Bullock also recalls marching through "The empty echoing streets of Cambrai, with the band playing".
+Bullock also recalls marching through "The empty echoing streets of Cambrai, with the band playing jazz".

-Legacy

-The Battle of Cambrai was featured in the game Battlefield 1 as the setting of the mission “Through Mud and Blood”.